 The New Balance Ice 2.0 is an updated version of the shirt that won our Editors' Choice Award in our last review and features the entire back made up of very breathable and lightweight mesh to help one stay cool.
 We chose to award this shirt our Top Pick for Running with Headphones due to a very simple and unique feature found on the back of the collar.
 The little loop provides a spot to thread your headphones through as they rise from your arm to your ears, effectively forcing the cords to dangle on your back, rather than against the chest where they can be distracting and annoying as they bounce about.
 While this feature seems insignificant, we found that it had an outsized bearing on our running experience.
-It is also worth pointing out that this shirt was the second highest scorer overall in our review, while being far and away the most affordable of any of the top six shirts, obviously presenting great value.
+It is also worth pointing out that this shirt is one of the highest scorers overall in our review, while it's also the most affordable of any of the top six shirts, obviously presenting great value.

-With a ton of admirable qualities, we found very little to complain about when it came to this shirt.
-The lighter weight mesh fabric that makes up the entire back of this shirt was not as airy as the mesh on some others, but the fact that it was moved down off the shoulders slightly means this shirt should survive the rubbing and bouncing that comes with wearing a running vest longer.
-We think it is an excellent choice for running, but will also serve well as a workout top for any type of activity, and can be worn with a pack while hiking.
+With a ton of admirable qualities, we find very little to complain about when it comes to this shirt.
+The lighter weight mesh fabric that makes up the entire back of this shirt is not as airy as the mesh on some others, but the fact that it was moved down off the shoulders slightly means this shirt should survive the rubbing and bouncing that comes with wearing a running vest longer.
+We think it is an excellent choice for running, but also serves well as a workout top for any type of activity, and can be worn with a pack while hiking.

 Read review: New Balance Ice 2.0